50 Interesting & Fun Facts About Arizona State You Should Know

 7. The state motto is "God enriches"

-10. It's also known as the "Grand Canyon State"
+9. It's also known as the "Grand Canyon State"

-11. The saguaro is the state flower
+11. The Saguaro cactus blossom is the state flower

 14. The state doesn't observe daylight savings

-15. Arizona's official state bird is the cactus wren
+15. Arizona's official state bird is the Cactus wren

 2. Interesting Facts About Arizona